ZAMERT/4500J_WorkPackage1/README.md

 #### Option B — Segmented (three collections, recommended)

 Before indexing, each section is classified by its `blocklabel` type and routed to a dedicated collection.
-This allows the retriever to query the right segment depending on what information is needed.
+This includes API reference pages, RAPID language kernel pages, and RAPID overview/programming principle pages.

 ```bash
 python build_rapid_index_segmented.py \